Walter Guinness, 1st Baron Moyne: "Blood for trucks" proposal

 An anecdote, often cited by Lehi apologists in defense of Moyne's assassination, but dismissed by Bruce Hoffman as a canard, holds that Moyne was personally responsible for the deaths of a million Hungarian Jews.

 Joel Brand, a member of the Jewish-Hungarian Aid and Rescue Committee, approached the British in April 1944 with a proposal from Adolf Eichmann, the SS officer in charge of deporting Hungary's Jews to Auschwitz.
 Eichmann's so-called "blood for trucks" (Blut Für Ware; literally "blood for goods") proposal was that the Nazis would release up to one million Jews in exchange for 10,000 trucks and other goods from the Western Allies.

 Brand was arrested and taken to Cairo, where he was questioned for several months.
-Brand reported that during one of the interrogations an Englishman (sic) he did not know had asked him about Eichmann's proposal, then replied "What can I do with a million Jews?
+Brand reported that during one of the interrogations, an Englishman he did not know had asked him about Eichmann's proposal, then replied "What can I do with a million Jews?
 Where can I put them?".
 On leaving the room, Brand reported, his military escort had told him that the man who had made that remark was Lord Moyne.
 Brand then added: "I later learnt that Lord Moyne had often deplored the tragic fate of the Jews.
 The policy which he had to follow, however, was one dictated by a cold and impersonal administration in London.
 It may be that he paid with his life for the guilt of others."